lazerwalker/capybara-touch/README.md

 capybara-touch
 ===============

-A [capybara](https://github.com/jnicklas/capybara) driver that uses Mobile Webkit via the iOS Simulator.
+A [capybara](https://github.com/jnicklas/capybara) driver that runs your tests against Mobile Webkit via the iOS Simulator.

-As capybara-touch requires the iOS SDK and development toolchain, it is only supported on Mac OS X.

 Installation and Xcode
 -------------------------------------

-capybara-touch requires Xcode, the iOS SDK, and the Xcode Command Line Tools.
-Xcode and the iOS SDK can be downloaded as a combined package for free from [Apple](https://developer.apple.com/xcode/).
+Capybara-touch requires Xcode, the iOS SDK, and the Xcode Command Line Tools.
+As such, it is only officially supported on OS X. Xcode and the iOS SDK can be downloaded as a combined package for free from [Apple](https://developer.apple.com/xcode/).
 The Xcode Command Line tools can be downloaded from within the Downloads tab of the Xcode Preferences window, accessible from the Xcode menubar option, or directly from Apple's [Xcode Downloads Page](https://developer.apple.com/downloads/index.action?name=Xcode) (requires login).

 Currently, capybara-touch also requires the iOS 6.1 simulator.
 You can still use Xcode 5 and the latest iOS 7 SDK, but the tests themselves must actually be run against the 6.1 simulator, which can be installed from the Downloads tab of the Xcode Preferences pane.